Ten - Illuminati

 Ten – Illuminati

-Here at Glory Daze, some of us have tended to use certain bands as punching bags during their careers, mine has been this lot: Ten.
+Here at Glory Daze, some of us have often used certain bands as punching bags during their careers, mine has been this lot: Ten.

 Written by: gdmonline